2025 Kelp Wrapped

 Read more

 Vast kelp beds once supported a wondrous diversity of marine life.
-They absorbed carbon, filtered the water and protected the coast from storms.
+They filtered the water, protected the coast from storms and supported local fisheries.
 But by the mid-1980s, 96% of Sussex kelp had disappeared.
 We aim to bring it back.

 Kelp are large brown seaweeds found along rocky shores.
 Like marine trees, kelp create a 'canopy' beneath which many species takes shelter and find food.